MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 | **`markdown`** | **`oneToMany`** | Multiple per blob | (default) Breaks the Markdown into multiple search documents, each representing a content (nonheader) section of the Markdown file. |
 | **`markdown`** | **`oneToOne`** | One per blob | Parses the Markdown into one search document, with sections mapped to specific headers in the Markdown file.|

+For **`oneToMany`** submode, you should review [Indexing one blob to produce many search documents](search-howto-index-one-to-many-blobs.md) to understand how the blob indexer handles disambiguation of the document key for multiple search documents produced from the same blob.

+Later sections describe each submode in more detail.
+If you're unfamiliar with indexer clients and concepts, see [Create a search indexer](search-howto-create-indexers.md).
+You should also be familiar with the details of [basic blob indexer configuration](search-howto-indexing-azure-blob-storage.md), which isn't repeated here.

 ## Additional Markdown parsing parameters

 Parameters are case-sensitive.